Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Add a worksheet

-The following code sample adds a new worksheet to the workbook.
+The following code sample adds a new worksheet to the workbook, loads its **name** and **position** properties, and writes a message to the console.
 The worksheet is added after all existing worksheets.

 ```js
 Excel.run(function (context) {